 Talos: Built for Kubernetes

-• CNI configuration is part of machine config
+- CNI configuration lives in the machine config

 You don’t install Kubernetes on Talos.
 Kubernetes is part of Talos.